Kill Fire AntsSuccess is not the result of spontaneous combustion; you must set yourself on fire. - Reggie Leach

 BALANCING ACT

 What you are doing is a balancing act where you are mixing the colonies with the aim of weakening all of them.
 You may want to leave one strong colony.
-Then when the rest of them have been weakened, take shovelfuls from the strong one and mix them with the weakened ones to completely eliminate them.
+Then when the rest of them have been weakened, take shovelfulls from the strong one and mix them with the weakened ones to completely eliminate them.
 Of course, then you have one colony remaining.
 You can treat it with one of the other methods.

 PRECAUTIONS

 You don't want to get stung when you are mixing up these colonies.
 Watch out for the expanding ring of disturbed ants and don't stand there.
-Also, don't walk on the path of the shovelfuls of ants you have transported.
+Also, don't walk on the path of the shovelfulls of ants you have transported.
 Some may have fallen off the shovel.
 But once the colonies have been weakened, they are not as aggressive and do not do the mass stinging attacks which fire ants are known for.

 AFTER THEY'RE GONE